DaveBackus/Data_Bootcamp_Book/py-fun1.md

 c = a + b
 stringlist = [a, b, c]
 ```
-(We repeat the definitions of (a,b,c) for completeness, but they're not necessary if you have already defined them.)
 Copy this code into Spyder and run it.
 What do you see if you type `print(numberlist)` in the IPython console?

 We can combine lists (literally) by adding them.
 The statement `biglist = numberlist + stringlist` produces a list containing all the elements of `numberlist` and all the elements of `stringlist`, so we have six items altogether.
 Type `print(biglist)` to make sure that's the case.